kazuho/draft-kazuho-ptth-ptth/draft-kazuho-ptth-ptth.md

 reset incoming requests that it receives using a H3_REQUEST_REJECTED error ({{Section 8.1 of HTTP3}}).

-TODO: Discuss the downsides of transposing an HTTP/3 connection.
-Kazuho's understandings are:
+TODO: Discuss the downsides of transposing an HTTP/3 connection; notes:

 * No issues with SETTINGS; none of the HTTP/3 settings are specific to clients or servers.